-The Principal or Executive Director (as the delegate of the Director of the Governing Body) must, as a matter of urgency, advise the first person that the report has been forwarded to Police.
+The Principal, Director of the Governing Body or delegate (Executive Director) must, as a matter of urgency, advise the first person that the report has been forwarded to Police.
 This advice should be in writing where possible.

 NOTE: If a reasonable suspicion of sexual abuse or likely sexual abuse is formed a report to the Queensland Police Service is to be made even if there is a parent able and willing to protect the child from harm.